 1. AI Nemo

 The Chinese team of AI Nemo has developed one of the first home companion robots in the world, Nemo.
-The start-up, which to date has raised more than $10 M, is currently building a next generation robot that integrates with a number of consumer devices and can also make video calls.
+The startup, which has raised more than $10 M to date, is currently building a next-generation robot that integrates with a number of consumer devices and can also make video calls.
 The robot is marketed as a way to improve communication among family members and can be remotely controlled by a proprietary mobile app.

 3. Borns Robotics

-Borns Robotics is a medical robotics start-up based in Chengdu, Western China’s lively business hub.
+Borns Robotics is a medical robotics startup based in Chengdu, Western China’s lively business hub.
 The range of robotic surgery tools allows doctors to perform a highly complex, risky operation with unprecedented accuracy and accuracy.
-The start-up announced a $18 million increase in funding this year in a funding round led by Swiss China Capital.
-The funding will be used to fund the startup’s R&D efforts by completing its first clinical tests and the BMR5’s large-scale roll-out, its next-generation automated surgery system.
+The startup announced an $18 million increase in funding this year in a funding round led by Swiss China Capital.
+The funding will be used to support the startup’s R&D efforts by completing its first clinical tests, and the BMR5’s large-scale roll-out, its next-generation automated surgery system.

-Chinese robotics company Geek+ is rapidly becoming a major player in the fast-growing robots industry.
+Chinese robotics company Geek+ is rapidly becoming a significant player in the fast-growing robot industry.
 Its diverse line of logistics-oriented robots offers businesses a range of automation capabilities, from warehouse automation to automated order fulfillment.
 The company has raised over $60 million in funding and plans to expand internationally by the end of this year.
-Geek+’s latest innovation is known as the first “interweaving sorting robot,” an automated system that increases parcel sorting efficiency.
+Geek +’s latest innovation is known as the first “interweaving sorting robot,” an automated system that increases parcel sorting efficiency.
 This technology is already proving integral in boosting e-commerce companies like Alibaba and Taobao’s logistics capabilities.

 Makeblock is a Shenzhen-based startup creating next-generation education robots for kids worldwide.
 The startup offers a wide range of robotics products designed to teach kids how to code and recently raised $30 million in Series B funds from investors like Sequoia Capital at the end of last year to help them achieve this goal— worth more than $200 million in just five years.
 Makeblock also forged technology partnerships with other technology companies (such as Microsoft) to bring their robots to higher-education robotics students.

-Shanghain’s Slamtec builds smart robots and navigation services.
-Using state-of – the-art AI, a “robot cerebellum” is developed that can perform agile movements autonomously and increase depth perception.
+Shanghai’s Slamtec builds smart robots and navigation services.
+Using state-of-the-art AI, a “robot cerebellum” is developed that can perform agile movements autonomously and increase depth perception.
 Last year, Slamtec raised $22 m in Series C funds to develop automatic positioning algorithms for its next-generation robots.